Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - A nasogastric tube may be put into your nose.
 The tube passes through your throat and is guided into your stomach.
 The tube will be attached to a suction device that removes air and fluid from your stomach.

-- Medicines may help your intestines contract again and soften your bowel movement to make it easier to pass.
+- Laxatives may help your intestines work properly again.
+They may also help soften your bowel movement to make it easier to pass.

 - You have nausea or are vomiting.